 In Qatar, fasting is strictly promoted and observed with many restaurants remaining closed during the daytime.
 Working hours for most commercial establishments change during the month.

-This article summarises the updates about the changes to Ramadan working hours in Qatar:
+This article summarises the updates about the changes to Ramadan working hours in Qatar.

-Ramadan Timing for Ministry of Interior (2022)
+Ramadan Timing for Ministry of Interior (2023)

-The working hours of different departments of the Ministry of Interior during the month of Ramadan 2022 are as below:
+The working hours of different departments of the Ministry of Interior during the month of Ramadan 2023 are as below:

 General Directorate of Passports | 8 am to 1 pm |